IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster.rst

     Labels for default worker pool

-  taints (False, list, None)
-    WorkerPool Taints

-  cos_instance_crn (False, str, None)
-    A standard cloud object storage instance CRN to back up the internal registry in your OpenShift on VPC Gen 2 cluster

-  resource_group_id (False, str, None)
-    ID of the resource group.

-  host_pool_id (False, str, None)
-    The ID of the cluster's associated host pool

-  name (True, str, None)
-    (Required for new resource) The cluster name

-  update_all_workers (False, bool, False)
-    Updates all the woker nodes if sets to true

   retry_patch_version (False, int, None)
     Argument which helps to retry the patch version updates on worker nodes.
 Increment the value to retry the patch updates if the previous apply fails

-  pod_subnet (False, str, None)
+  service_subnet (False, str, None)
-    Custom subnet CIDR to provide private IP addresses for pods
+    Custom subnet CIDR to provide private IP addresses for services

-  crk (False, str, None)
+  kms_instance_id (False, str, None)
-    Root Key ID for boot volume encryption
+    Instance ID for boot volume encryption

-  operating_system (False, str, None)
-    The operating system of the workers in the default worker pool.

-  disable_public_service_endpoint (False, bool, False)
-    Boolean value true if Public service endpoint to be disabled

   kube_version (False, str, None)
     Kubernetes version

+  update_all_workers (False, bool, False)
+    Updates all the woker nodes if sets to true

+  resource_group_id (False, str, None)
+    ID of the resource group.

+  flavor (True, str, None)
+    (Required for new resource) Cluster nodes flavour

+  kms_account_id (False, str, None)
+    Account ID of kms instance holder - if not provided, defaults to the account in use

+  vpc_id (True, str, None)
+    (Required for new resource) The vpc id where the cluster is

+  tags (False, list, None)
+    List of tags for the resources

   id (False, str, None)